 Close connections exist with the Law School of the University of Michigan, Ann Arbor.
-Daniel Haberstam is a member and has been the Chair of the Academic Advisory Board
+Daniel Halberstam is a member and has been the Chair of the Academic Advisory Board

 of the MPIL since 2016.
 Anne Peters held a guest professorship at the Law School in 2016.
 As of 2017, she was appointed there as Cook Global Law Professor.

 Through Anne Peters, the MPIL has a regional focus at Japan and China.
 Anne Peters is participating in a research project of Waseda University (Tokyo) on Global Constitutionalism

 and supervises a doctoral candidate of the Waseda Law Faculty.
 At Beijing University (Beida), Anne Peters held a visiting professorship in 2014 and 2016 and was a Global Fellow in 2016.
 Beijing University regularly sends doctoral candidates to the Institute.